ketpradh/surfs_up/README.md

 - There seems to be more Outliers for the December month than June.
 ![June Outliers](https://github.com/ketpradh/surfs_up/blob/main/Resources/June%20Outliers.PNG)
 ![Dec Outliers](https://github.com/ketpradh/surfs_up/blob/main/Resources/Dec%20Outliers.PNG)
-- The difference in the maximum and low temperatures between June and December do not change drastically, however the minimum temprartures in December(56) is low compared to June(64).
+- The difference in the maximum and low temperatures between June and December do not change drastically, however the minimum temperatures in December(56) is low compared to June(64).
 - There is a good amount of sample data collected for both the months.

 ## Summary: